d4be4st/progress_job/README.md

 # ProgressJob

-This gem add a couple of colums to delayed job table, and gives u a basic class for working with progress
+This gem adds a couple of columns to delayed job table, and gives you a basic class for working with progress

 ![progress_job](https://s3-eu-west-1.amazonaws.com/uploads-eu.hipchat.com/36110/270039/V6ljuGiWx70t2AF/progress%20%281%29.gif)